-Easy Parmesan Zucchini Fritters Recipe with Healthy Yogurt Dill Sauce
+Easy Parmesan Zucchini Fritters Recipe (Healthy Yogurt Dill Sauce)

 - Zucchini – About 3 medium to 4 small zucchini, or approximately 1.5 pounds.
 For this recipe, I suggest avoiding those overgrown garden monsters.
-Theyβll be even more pithy and prone to getting soggy.
+They’ll be even more pithy and prone to getting soggy.
 We want a nice skin-to-center ratio here!
-If you do need to use a fatty, scoop out the middle seedy part and compost that.
+If you do need to use a really big one, scoop out the middle seedy part and compost that.

 - 1 tsp sea salt